liuqx315/Multiscale-pattern/doc/guide/source/Butcher.rst

    :scale: 50 %
    :align: center

-   Linear stability region for the SDIRK 5(4) method.
+   Linear stability region for the SDIRK-5-3-4 method.
 The method's region is outlined in blue; the embedding's region is in red.